Title: Chair and Associate Professor of Computer Science

 University of Texas at Tyler.
 His professional career spans more than forty years

-as an educator in computer science and mathematics at the community college and university
+as an educator in computer science and mathematics at the postsecondary level; the

-levels; the last thirty-eight years as a faculty member at UT Tyler.
-Over the course
+last thirty-nine years as a faculty member at UT Tyler.
+Over the course of this time,

-of this time, he has taught more than twenty-five undergraduate and fifteen graduate
+he has taught more than twenty-five undergraduate and fifteen graduate courses.

 Dr. Rainwater's professional leadership has included service as President of the Texas Computer Education Association, Computer Science Representative on the Board of Directors of the International Society for Technology in Education, President of ISTE Computer Science Network, President of the East Texas Council of Teachers of Mathematics, program co-chair of the 1988 NCTM Southwestern Regional Conference, and mathematics section chair of the Texas Academy of Science.
 His professional organization affiliations include ISTE, ISTE Computer Science Network, ACM, ACM-SIGCSE, CSTA, CS4TX, NCWIT, TCEA, TCEA CS/TA-SIG, and Phi Delta Kappa.